aws/aws-connected-device-framework/source/packages/services/commands/docs/ephemeral-groups.md

 ## Introduction

 Devices within the CDF platform are identified by a `deviceId` and grouped in hierarchies.
-This structure is managed by the *CDF Asset Library* service.
+This structure is managed by the *CDF Asset Library* module.

 When creating commands to be executed by a device, a list of targets is required.
 These targets may comprise of CDF devices, CDF groups, AWS IoT thing ARN's, and/or AWS IoT group ARN's.